CloudSlang/CloudSlang.github.io/app/markdowns/developer.md

  + **systemProperties** - system properties
  + **serializableDataMap** - serializable data that is common to the entire run

-##Score Architecture
+##CloudSlang Orchestration Engine (Score) Architecture
-**score** is built from two main components, an engine and a worker.
-Scaling is achieved by adding additional workers and engines.
+Score is built from two main components, an engine and a worker.
+Scaling is achieved by adding additional workers and/or engines.

 ![Score Architecture](images/diagrams/score_architecture.png "Score Architecture")